 4 options for your tax refund

 Every year, you swear you're going to save at least some of your tax refund.
 Every year, you end up spending every last cent as soon as you cash the check.

 The option to send your tax refund directly to several accounts was prompted by the increasing popularity of direct deposit.

-Since direct deposit of tax refunds was introduced in 1987, it's become one of the Internal Revenue Service's most popular innovations.
+Since direct deposit of tax refunds was introduced in 1987, it's become one of the IRS' most popular innovations.

 Direct deposit of federal tax refunds in 2014